Where Can I . . . ?

 - Novare Res: Impressive bottle list, we recommend pairing your beverage with the local cheese and meats.

 - Portland is proud of its Irish heritage.
 The city boasts several Irish pubs.
-And if you’re an expertly pulled pint of Guinness you’re in the mood for, Brian Boru and the Snug are two of the best places to go.
+And if you’re in the mood for an expertly pulled pint of Guinness, Brian Boru and the Snug are two of the best places to go.
+If you’re at the latter and served by a bartender that takes no guff, that’s Michelle and she’s awesome.

 Hit Up A Brewery?
 Portland is home to several excellent, small-scale breweries, several of which have tasting rooms and tours on Fridays.
 To name a few: Allagash Brewing (short taxi ride outside the city); RIsing Tide Brewing, Maine Beer Company.
 The wonderful Oxbow Beer is a 45 minute ride outside Portland, but well-worth the trip up the coast.